adobe/aem-angular-core-wcm-components/README.md

 The [technical documentation](https://www.adobe.com/go/aem6_4_docs_spa_en) is already available, but if you are unable to solve your problem or you found a bug you can always [contact us](https://www.adobe.com/go/aem6_4_support_en) and ask for help!

 ## Changelog

+### 2.0.1 - 25 February 2020

+* Doc: Improving the documentation

+### 2.0.0 - 21 February 2020

+* **BREAKING CHANGE** Migration to Angular 9
+* Improvement: improving the change detection for components, using ChangeDetectorRef in favor of ngZone

 ### 1.2.0 - 5 April 2019